zodern/meteor-pure-admin/README.md

 3. Go to localhost:3000/admin

 ## Addon packages
-There currently are no packages that extend Pure Admin.
-If you have made one, please create a pull request to add it here or create an issue.

-Needed Add on packages
+Pure Admin on it's own doesn't do much.
+You can add packages to extend the functionality.

+**Available Packages**
+- **mongo**: Manage data in your MongoDB

+Ideas for packages
-- [ ] Manage data in MongoDB
+- [x] Manage data in MongoDB
 - [ ] Manage data in SQL databases
 - [ ] Manage and view history of cron jobs
 - [ ] Manage users